Center conditions: pull back of differential equations: Picard-Lefschetz Theory

-In Figure \ref{Dyn}, black vertices correspond to the tangency vanishing cycles, squires vertices correspond to the exceptional vanishing cycles and all the other vertices correspond to pull-back vanishing cycles.
+In Figure \ref{Dyn}, black vertices correspond to the tangency vanishing cycles, Squares vertices corresponding to the exceptional vanishing cycles and all the other vertices corresponding to pull-back vanishing cycles.
 The white cycle vertices correspond to some of the pull-back vanishing cycles with the same image under $F_*$.
 The direction of the intersections are to be considered from left to right and top to bottom in this figure.

 \begin{defi} An isomorphism of graphs $G$ and $H$ is a bijection between the vertex sets of $G$ and $H$